 Flat Back for Use in Child Bike Seats and Trailers

-When seated in a bike trailer or a child bike seat, traditional helmets with a pointy back can be very uncomfortable for a child.
+When seated in a bike trailer or a child bike seat, traditional helmets with a bulky or pointy back can be very uncomfortable for a child.
 The point on the back of the helmet can push the child’s head forward, which can put significant strain on a child’s neck.
 To prevent strain, the back of the Scamp is significantly flatter, making it much more comfortable for use in a child bike seat or bike trailer.

-Optional Giro Scamp MIPS Technology
+Optional MIPS Brain Safety Technology

 The secret to MIPS is a thin plastic shell inside the helmet that is connected to the helmet’s protective foam core with flexible anchors.
 When under force, these anchors stretch to allow the helmet to rotate around the head upon impact.
 A video and explanation of MIPS in action can be seen here.